TByte007/msp_control/README.md

 [msp_ctrl] 19:31:55.324435 Box: ARM (1) Arm: Armed (0xc)
 ```

-And if `A` is pressed again, the FC is disarmed:
+And if `P` is pressed again, the FC is disarmed:
 ```
 [msp_ctrl] 19:33:36.633957 Box:  (0) Arm: Ready to arm (0x8)
 ```

-Pressing `Q` or `Ctrl-C` will exit the application, if the FC is armed, it will be disarmed first.
+Pressing `L` or `Ctrl-C` will exit the application, if the FC is armed, it will be disarmed first.

 ```
 $ ./msp_control